mattstruble/mattstruble.github.io/_posts/2020-05-24-automating-dl-pipeline.md

 This meets all the requirements going into this project.
 The training can be started from anywhere, all of the output is stored, and settings can be dynamically changed per run.
 Best of all the NAS handles all the scripting logic, which means that any thin client that connects to kick things off can safely disconnect in the middle of a run without stopping the run.

-Now when I start a new project I can easily reference past runs and results from anywhere in the world, allowing for rapid model iteration and quicker turnaround times.
+Now with any new project I can easily reference previous runs from anywhere in the world, allowing for rapid model iteration and quicker turnaround times.